rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-09-19-a-song-like-summer.md

 ## Learning was our biggest earning!

 At first, we were completely new to Git, since it was our very first summer project and we weren't familiar with most of the git concepts.
 So during the first two weeks, we learned a lot through tutorials and our coaching sessions.
-So here we are now, playing with Git like Bosses.. 😎
+So here we are now, playing with Git in style.. 😎

 ![Like a Boss](/img/blog/2017/2017-09-19-like-a-boss.gif )
 <div class="image-credits"><b>The Git Bosses..
 (Image : giphy.com)</b></div>